cwinkelmann/deepfaune/README.md

 On Windows with **[Anaconda Individual Edition](https://www.anaconda.com/products/individual)** (WARNING: during installation of Anaconda, you will be asked to choose a path to install Ananconda files.
 It will be `C:\Users\yourname\anaconda3` by default.
 PLEASE REMEMBER THIS PATH FOR FURTHER USE).

-- Open Anaconda window, search for `tensorflow` and click to install it, , as explained [here](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/)
+- Open Anaconda window, search for `torchvision` and click to install it, , as explained [here](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-packages/)
 - (optional) Open Anaconda window, search for `openpyxl` and click to install it

 ---